-The nil settlement rate for the past three years has averaged 12%, for the past four years has averaged 11% and for the past five years has averaged 10%.
+- The nil settlement rate for the past three years has averaged 9%, for the past four years has averaged 11% and for the past five years has averaged 10%. - The nil settlement rate for 2015/16 at 6% is the lowest nil settlement rate in the past 12 years, noting that the nil settlement rate for 2010/11 was also at 6%.

-Taking all of these factors into consideration, we have assumed a future nil settlement rate of 9% which is an increase from our previous assumption of 8%.
+Taking all of these factors into consideration, we have assumed a future nil settlement rate of 8.5%, a decrease from our previous valuation assumption of 9.0%.